ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 The new feature came 14th when running the SelectKBest (see section 'Intelligently Select Features' for details regarding SelectKBest).
-The inclusion of `poi_email_ratio` gives a more balanced results when using GaussianNB.
+The inclusion of `poi_email_ratio` gives a more balanced result when using GaussianNB.
 See below:

 | With new feature| No. of features| Accuracy | Precision | Recall  | F1 Score|
 | ----------------| ---------------| --------:| --------: | -------:|--------:|
 | Yes             | 15             |   0.8072 |    0.3223 |  0.3249 |   0.2859|
 | No              | 15             |   0.6548 |    0.2417 |  0.4397 |   0.2676|

 ### Intelligently Select Features